 Also, since the city was scattered over a large area, and lot sizes were often large, installing a system would be expensive for the city and for property owners.

 He suggested that the city could probably afford to install a water supply system, or a sewage system, but not both.
 And if the water supply was installed first, then the city would need 300 customers in order to make the system profitable.

-City Council didn't think they could get 300 homes and businesses to hook into the water system, so they opted to install a storm sewer system, and spend a little money on building a fire hall and buying some fire fighting equipment.
+City Council didn't think they could get 300 homes and businesses to hook into the water system, so they opted to install a storm sewer system.

 However, the water supply was soon back on Council's agenda.
 In April 1957, a public vote was taken regarding the construction of a water and sewer system and 216 people voted for it, 25 voted against.
 This was when the number of eligible voters would have been over 1,200 but Council accepted the result of the vote.